junxit/us-congress-bills-112/metadata.md

 - 2011-07-27 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2011-07-27 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2011-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 114.
+- 2011-07-29 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S5049-5051; text of amendment in the nature of a substitute: CR S5050-5051)
+- 2011-07-29 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S5049-5051; text of amendment in the nature of a substitute: CR S5050-5051)